ARMmbed/mbed-os-5-docs/docs/api/rtos/Kernel.md

 ### `get_ms_count()` example

-Kernel implements one function named `get_ms_count()` to read the current RTOS kernel millisecond tick count.
+You can use the function `get_ms_count()` to read the current RTOS kernel millisecond tick count.
 The below code snippet demonstrates use of the `get_ms_count()` function to calculate the elapsed time:

 ```
 void send_data()